jdlewis0912/jdlewis0912/README.md

 ***🔨 What I’m Working On***

-Enhancing my skills in Python, SQL, R, and visualization tools like Tableau and Power BI Building projects focused on exploratory data analysis, predictive modeling, and business intelligence Collaborating with peers to solve real-world data challenges
+Enhancing my skills in Python, SQL, R, and visualization tools like Tableau and Power BI.
+Building projects focused on exploratory data analysis, predictive modeling, and business intelligence.
+Collaborating with peers to solve real-world data challenges.

 ***📈 Future Goals***

-Develop expertise in machine learning and AI
+Develop expertise in machine learning and AI.
-Apply data-driven insights to industries like aerospace, technology, and government Contribute meaningfully to open-source projects and share my learnings with the community
+Apply data-driven insights to industries like aerospace, technology, and government.
+Contribute meaningfully to open-source projects and share my learnings with the community.

 ***🌟 Connect With Me***